You are here: Infothek - Blood pressure apps and digital tools - Blood pressure watches

 Omron Heartguide

-Omron has offered the Omron HeartGuide, a wristwatch with an integrated blood pressure monitor, since the end of 2019.
-The limited watch is, at present, only available directly from Omron.
+Since the end of 2019, Omron has offered the Omron HeartGuide, a wristwatch with an integrated blood pressure monitor.
+The limited edition watch is currently only available directly from Omron.

-Inside the premium-looking packaging, besides the watch itself, are the charging cable and the user manuals, which come as two-page fold-outs in several languages.
-There is also a two-page illustrated quick-start guide in the box.
+In the elegant packaging youll find the watch itself, the charging cable, and the user manuals, each as two-page leaflets in several languages.
+There is also a two-page illustrated quick guide in the box.

-At first glance the HeartGuide pleases with its modern look and round shape.
-However, taking it out reveals a first criticism: the watch weighs a hefty 120 g, which is much more than the average smartwatch.
-Every blood pressure measurement therefore becomes a mini-workout.
-The watch's 48 mm diameter, 14 mm case thickness and 30 mm band width make the device more suitable for a fairly strong wrist.
-This is reflected in the manuals recommended wrist circumferences: between 16 and 19 cm.
-The users wrist should therefore be neither particularly slim nor particularly large.
+At first glance the HeartGuide impresses with its modern look and round shape.
+But a first drawback becomes apparent when you take it out: the watch weighs a hefty 120 g, much more than the average smartwatch.
+Every blood pressure reading feels a bit like a mini workout.
+The watch measures 48 mm in diameter with a case thickness of 14 mm, and the strap is 30 mm wide all of which make it better suited to a fairly sturdy wrist.
+The manual states it's suitable for wrist circumferences between 16 and 19 cm.
+So the user's wrist shouldn't be too slim or too thick.

-The band is made of a relatively flimsy rubber.
-Under it sits the preformed blood pressure cuff.
-It is very practical that the cuff cover can be removed for cleaning.
+The strap is made of relatively flimsy rubber.
+Underneath is the preformed blood pressure cuff.
+It's handy that the cuff cover can be removed for cleaning.

-Putting on the HeartGuide is relatively difficult despite the preformed cuff, because the band is very flexible and keeps slipping.
-In addition, the longer part of the cuff is supposed to slide a bit under the shorter part when putting it on so that both parts overlap slightly.
-That is hard to manage alone.
+Putting on the HeartGuide is fairly tricky despite the preformed cuff, because the strap is so flexible that it slips away.
+The longer part of the cuff is supposed to slide a bit under the shorter part when fastening so that the two parts overlap slightly which is hard to do alone.

-You need the manufacturers app, Omron Heart Adviser, to use the watch.
-Without an initial pairing with this app you cannot take measurements.
-Once paired, a measurement can be started without the app.
-Unfortunately, in our test the connection did not work with all mobile devices.
-You also have to register with Omron to use the app.
+The manufacturer's app, Omron Heart Adviser, is required to use the watch.
+Without first pairing with that app you can't take measurements.
+Once paired, you can start a measurement without the app.
+Unfortunately, in our test the connection didn't work with all mobile devices.
+You also need to register with Omron to use the app.

 Omron Heartguide Messung

-Unfortunately, measurement with this watch doesnt run unnoticed in the background either.
-The measuring position with the watch at heart level must be exact, as must the body posture, otherwise you are likely to get incorrect readings or the measurement wont start.
-Because the display faces away from the body when the arm is held correctly, it is hardly possible to check whether the measuring position is correct and whether the measurement has started.
-After a few measurements you generally get the hang of it and the measurements work reliably.
-They are also relatively comfortable, because measurement already starts while the cuff is inflating.
-Adopting the correct posture for measurement in public, however, repeatedly attracted puzzled looks because it seems somewhat unnatural.
+Unfortunately, measurements with this watch can't just run unnoticed in the background.
+The watch must be positioned exactly at heart level and body posture must be correct, otherwise you often get invalid readings or the measurement won't start.
+Since the display faces away from the body when the arm is held correctly, it's hard to check whether the position is right or whether the measurement has started.
+After a few tries most people get the hang of it and measurements then work fine.
+They're relatively comfortable because the reading happens while the cuff is inflating.
+However, adopting the correct posture in public drew curious looks because it looks a bit awkward.

-In our test, the measured values sometimes differed significantly from comparative measurements taken with a blood pressure monitor.
-We could not identify the source of the discrepancy, since the measurements were taken under the same conditions.
+In our test some measured values differed noticeably from comparison measurements using a blood pressure monitor.
+We couldn't identify the source of the error since the measurements were taken under the same conditions.

-The watch offers 100 memory slots for one user in its internal storage.
-This means synchronization with the manufacturers app can be done only from time to time.
-However, stored measurements cannot be removed from the memory.
-You should be aware of this if you lend the watch to someone else to let them check their blood pressure that persons value will inevitably appear in your own history and distort it.
+The watch's internal memory holds 100 entries for one user.
+That means you can transfer data to the manufacturer's app only from time to time.
+Stored measurements cannot be deleted from the watch.
+That's important to know if you lend the watch to someone else their readings will appear in your history and distort it.

-Battery life is specified as 48 hours with ten measurements per day.
-In our test we took slightly fewer measurements.
-After two days there was still sufficient battery life left.
-If you assume a charging break every two days, the watch can definitely be used continuously.
+The battery life is specified as 48 hours with ten measurements per day.
+In our test we did slightly fewer measurements and still had sufficient battery after two days.
+If you charge it roughly every two days, the watch can be used continuously.

-The Omron HeartGuide offers additional functions like a step counter, sleep tracking, and notifications, bringing it somewhat closer to a smartwatch.
-The notifications, however, are hardly noticeable and can only be enabled to a limited extent.
-The step counter recorded noticeably fewer steps than the comparison smartwatch.
-Sleep tracking would be a nice feature, especially together with blood pressure, but the size and weight of the watch make it very uncomfortable to wear at night.
+The Omron HeartGuide offers other features like a step counter, sleep tracking, and notifications, bringing it closer to a smartwatch.
+However, notifications are barely noticeable and only partly configurable.
+The step counter recorded noticeably fewer steps than our comparison smartwatch.
+Sleep tracking would be a useful feature, especially together with blood pressure, but the watch's size and weight make it very uncomfortable to wear at night.

-So the HeartGuide is suitable for quickly checking blood pressure in everyday life.
-But even with this device it cannot be completely inconspicuous.
-It remains questionable how meaningful ad-hoc blood pressure measurements without sufficient rest are.
-The extra features are nice but fall short of the functionality offered by cheaper smartwatches.
+The HeartGuide is suitable for occasional blood pressure checks during the day.
+But even with this device it's not completely inconspicuous.
+It's also questionable how meaningful measurements taken without proper rest are.
+The extra features are nice but don't match the functionality of cheaper smartwatches.

-With a price of 549.00, the Omron HeartGuide is not only the most feature-rich but also the most expensive blood pressure watch we know of.
+At a price of 549.00, the Omron HeartGuide is not only the most feature-rich but also the most expensive of the blood pressure watches we know.

 Medisana BPW 300